How to Map Legacy Spot IDs to Modern Schemas

 self.state = "half-open"

-logger.info("Circuit breaker transitioning to HALF-OPEN state.")
+logger.info("circuit breaker transitioning to HALF-OPEN (probe admitted)")

 return True